 Above, this push up mast of W1JWC is mounted in a Glenn Martin roof tower on his deck.
-To the left K5 CJL has a professional looking version of the K4KIO arrangement.
+To the left K5 CJL has a professional looking version of the K4KIO arrangement at top.
 Note the thrust bearings that are mounted on the upper bracket of the posts and the top of the mini tower.

 Below is the instructional material for the Channel Master push up mast.
 Notice that the guys are staked to the ground at different distances out depending on the height of the guy.
-This is different than the Rohn approach shown above on Page 5.

 The pinning of the mast against the building shown by Channel Master can be done with a thrust bearing as shown above if you plan to rotate the entire mast which is the approach used by many hex owners.
 Just build a simple bracket arrangement with stock aluminum angle material and machine screws.
+You can shop around and find shelf brackets that should work fine.